Turner Classic Movies: TCM Wine Club

-In October 2015, Turner Classic Movies announced the launch of the TCM Wine Club, in which they teamed up with Laithwaite to provide a line of mail-order wines from famous vineyards such as famed writer-director-producer Francis Ford Coppola's winery.
-Wines are available in 3-month subscriptions and can be selected as reds, whites, or a mixture of both.
-From the wines chosen, Turner Classic Movies also includes recommended movies to watch with each, such as a "True Grit" wine, to be paired with the John Wayne film of the same name.
+In October 2015, Turner Classic Movies launched the TCM Wine Club, a new venture which curates wines as inspired by classic Hollywood films.
+They partnered with Laithwaites, a direct-to-consumer wine distributor and retailer, as well as Wines That Rock, a pop culture wine company, to provide a line of mail-order wines from famous vineyards.
+As part of their inaugural offer, TCM curated fifteen special wine bottles, including the first-ever release of Cafe Zoetrope, a custom-crafted red from Francis Ford Coppola's winery.
+Wines are available in a three-month subscription and can be selected as reds, whites, or a mixture of both.

 TCM Young Composers Film Competition

 In 2000, Turner Classic Movies started an annual Young Composers Film Competition, inviting aspiring composers to participate in a judged competition that offers the winner of each year's competition the opportunity to score a restored, feature-length silent film as a grand prize, mentored by a well-known composer, with the new work subsequently premiering on the network.
 As of 2006, films that have been rescored include the 1921 Rudolph Valentino film Camille, two Lon Chaney films: 1921's The Ace of Hearts and 1928's Laugh, Clown, Laugh, and Greta Garbo's 1926 film The Temptress.